welaika/wordless/readme.txt

 ## Getting started

-Considered you have a standard Wordpress installation already up and running and you are in its root directory:
+Considered you have a standard WordPress installation already up and running and you are in its root directory:

 1. Install WP-CLI http://wp-cli.org/#installing
 2. Install global packages from NPM: `npm install -g foreman yarn`